-Regarding the drinking water collection areas, the RBMPs refer to the establishment of safeguard zones for these; one of the measures described in the PoMs is related to finalising the establishment of safeguard zones based on hydrological studies.
-While safeguard zones have not been finally or specifically established yet, some "other basic measures" have been mentioned that are linked to safeguarding drinking water quality.
+Some "other basic measures" have also been mentioned that are linked to safeguarding drinking water quality.
 These include: the implementation of Water Safety Plans in large water supply companies; establishing or updating General Water Supply Plans Water Supply (Masterplan) from the public water and sewage companies; the detailed delineation of protection zones of groundwater abstraction points (springs, boreholes) for water supply abstractions greater than 1 million cubic metres per year; the definition of protected areas for abstractions for drinking water; the protection of groundwater bodies included in the register of protected areas for drinking water; and, setting an institutional protection framework.